About Verify Return Authorization

 1) What Is The Retail Equation?

 The Retail Equation (TRE), headquartered in Irvine, Calif., is the industry leader in retail transaction optimization solutions at the point of sale and point of return.
 The company has been in business since 1999 to help retailers deliver a better customer shopping experience, while preventing retail fraud/abuse and protecting the bottom line.
 The company has a variety of technology solutions used by top-tier retailers across North America.
 The most common is Verify® Return Authorization, which uses statistical modeling and analytics to detect fraudulent and abusive behavior when returns are processed at retailers’ return counters.
 TRE’s software also helps retailers reward good customers with incentives at the point of sale or return.

 2) What is Verify Return Authorization?

 TRE’s Verify Return Authorization System (the current version is called Verify-3®) is designed to identify the approximately 1 percent of consumers whose behaviors mimic return fraud or abuse —a $10.8 billion to $17.6 billion per year problem in the United States, and a $1.2 to $1.7 billion problem in Canada.

 As part of the Verify service, TRE is contracted by retailers to gather transaction information, store it securely, and analyze the data to develop and follow return policies for those retailers.
 TRE works as both application service provider and call center for each retailer.

 3) How Does the System Work?

-When a consumer wants to make a return, a retailer will scan the original sales transaction receipt and/or swipe the individual’s driver’s license or government-issued ID card to make an identification of the person and his/her unique return behavior.
+When a consumer wants to make a return, a retailer will scan the original sales transaction receipt and/or swipe the individual’s driver’s license or government-issued ID card (including passports) to make an identification of the person and his/her unique return behavior.
 As customers return merchandise, both from in-store and online purchases, the system compares variables such as return frequency, dollar amounts, and/or time against a set of prescribed rules that form that particular retailer’s return policy.